bluething/exercise-reactive/reactiveprogrammingwithrxjava/src/main/java/io/github/bluething/reactive/reactiveprogrammingwithrxjava/ch1/README.md

 #### Duality

-A Rx Observable is the async “dual” of an Iterable.
+A Rx Observable is the async "dual" of an Iterable.
 Anything you can do synchronously via pull with an Iterable and Iterator can be done asynchronously via push with an Observable and Observer.
 This means that the same programming model can be applied to both!

 | Pull (Iterable) | Push (Observerable) |
 | --- | ---- |